 In May 1918, Jacka was gassed and was withdrawn from the battlefield for the final time.
 During his active service throughout the war, he had survived multiple wounds and continued to be a source of inspiration to those around him.
 Many believe that the actions for which he was awarded the Military Cross and Bar were sufficient to merit another two Victoria Crosses.
 14 Bn became affectionately known as ‘Jacka’s Mob’.

 Returning to Australia on 20 October 1919, Jacka was met at the quayside and paraded through the streets of Melbourne at the head of an eighty-five car convoy.
 He was discharged in January 1920 and soon after opened an importing business with three other 14 Bn members, Lieutenant Reginald Owen Roxburgh and Captains Ernest Leslie Edmonds and Alexander Frederick Parker.
 Parker’s involvement in the business was short lived and Roxburgh withdrew in 1923.

 On 17 January 1921 Jacka married the firm’s typist, Frances Veronica Carey and in 1927 the couple adopted a daughter, Elizabeth Mary.
 The firm of Jacka Edmonds & Co prospered initially but a government increase in import tariffs to combat the effects of the Depression proved disastrous and the company went into liquidation in September 1930.
 In the same month he appointed mayor of St Kilda.

-Jacka died on 17 January 1932, aged just 39 years.
-He was buried in St Kilda cemetery with full Military Honours.
-During his funeral he was described as 'Australia's greatest front-line soldier'.
+Jacka died on 17 January 1932, aged just 39 years and was buried in St Kilda cemetery with full Military Honours.
+During his funeral he was described as ‘Australia’s greatest front-line soldier’.
 A final testament to the character of Albert Jacka was the eight Victoria Cross recipients who acted as pallbearers at his funeral.